pil0706/Map_blog/_posts/2019-10-12-Apple Maps Demo.md

 I do not want my lovely countries are fighting.
 But I saw something bizarre in Seoul.<br>
 <br>
 Hey, come on...<br>
-You really think Embassy's priority is that high in that zoom level?
+Do you really think the Embassy's priority is that high in that zoom level?

 <img src="https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/apple_demo/embassy.gif?raw=true">

-I don't like Maps are being used to cause political controversial.
+I don't like Maps are being used to cause political controversy.
 <br>